Guides

 const { errorCode, statusCode, detail } = data;

-// close the modal and display error message to the user
+// close the connection portal/modal and display error message to the user

 }